Social stigma of obesity: Treatments

-Lifestyle Changes are the most effective long-term Health Solution when treating overweight and obese people.
-Fully implementing dietary restrictions is proven to be most successful, with cutting calorie intake by 500 to 1000 calories a day.
-Along with this, increasing physical activity, such as walking, is recommended at a rate of 2 miles a day.
-Therapy is essential in reshaping overweight people's relationship with food, setting goals, and avoiding shaming, which only increases weight gain.
-Fat removal surgery is effective in removing large chunks of fat.
-It is recommended to be coupled with therapy and lifestyle changes to prevent the fat from returning and to avoid weight gain.
+As humans, our brains naturally form pathways and connections, trying to relate everything humans experience in the world into categories.
+This is what many social scientists believe is the root of stigma and prejudice.
+People are clumping groups into categories that reflect stereotypes about those groups.
+The media, such as movies and TV shows, can shape how we view groups of people.

+This causes the discrimination that fat people face in many aspects of their lives.
+Studies show the best way to reduce this inherent bias in someone's brain, whether it's fatphobia, racism, or sexism, is through therapy/control groups.
+Bias will never go away in humans if they are sheltered and unwilling to get better.
+Meeting, talking with, and forming bonds with the people discriminated against is an effective way to reduce social stigma.

 Policy

 Over the past few decades, many scholars have identified weight stigma as a long-standing form of social stigma and one of the last remaining socially acceptable forms of prejudice.
 It follows then that individuals who are targets because of overweight and obesity, still face uniquely socially acceptable discrimination.

 Civil rights legislation such as Title VII of the Civil Rights Act of 1964 prohibits discrimination based on race and several other domains, but weight is not included in this act.
 At the local level, only one state in the US (Michigan) has policy in place for prohibiting weight-related employment discrimination and very few local municipalities have human rights ordinances in place to protect individuals of large body size.

 Specifically, localities that have passed legislation explicitly prohibiting weight-based discrimination include the state of Michigan; San Francisco and Santa Cruz in California; Washington, DC; Urbana, Illinois; Binghamton, New York; New York City, New York (in employment, housing, and public accommodations), and Madison, Wisconsin.

 Typically, the only of type of legislation that overweight and obese individuals can cite in lawsuits is related to disability.
 For example, the Americans with Disabilities Act is one such avenue, but as Puhl et al. (2009) report, it is difficult for many individuals with obesity to qualify as disabled according to the criteria included in this statute.
 Few cases have been successful and most of these successes have occurred since 2009, after Congress passed the ADA Amendments Act of 2008, which expanded the definitions of disability to include "severe obesity" (but not moderate obesity, overweight or underweight) as an impairment.

 However, in 2012, the US Equal Employment Opportunity Commission (EEOC) successfully settled 2 cases for employees who were terminated from their jobs because their employers regarded them to be disabled based on their obesity and their severe obesity was now a covered disability under the new amendment.
 Despite these few recent successes, not all weight discrimination occurs in the context of disability or perceived disability, and legal remedies that can directly address weight discrimination as a legitimate social injustice remain absent.